Environment | In harmony with nature

 ・Reduce CO2 emissions in operations

-・Reduce water withdrawal impact in water stress areas
+・Reduce water withdrawal impact in water-stressed areas

 ・Reduce waste generated and amounts sent to landfills